JamesClonk/backman/docs/kubernetes/deployment.md

 3. choose and edit `full.yml` or `minimal.yml` to your liking
 4. run `kubectl apply -f <filename.yml>`

-The manifest files found under [kubernetes/deploy](/kubernetes/deploy) have been generated with examples values through ytt templates.
+The manifest files found under [kubernetes/deploy](/kubernetes/deploy) have been generated with example values through ytt templates.
 Please make sure to edit them first to adjust configuration values and service bindings, the **Secret**, **Ingress** and **NetworkPolicy** resources, etc..
 The default values these contain will very likely *not* work for you!

 #### DIY - minimal deployment example